-Karate as Sport
+Karate As Sport

 Karate as an art of self-defence goes back a long time, but since the 1950’s another aspect of Karate has developed: Sport Karate.
 This relatively new aspect of the activity has been criticized for placing too much emphasis on winning contests and for being detrimental to the practice of fundamental techniques.
 There is, for example, a danger of beginning jiyu kumite (free sparring) prematurely without building a strong and solid base of fundamental skills, the result being that a student will be unable to execute a strong and effective technique (the “finishing blow”) which should be the primary characteristic of Karate-Do.